DavidWaumsley/NoScriptShow/content/blog/2025/learn13.md

 - [Examples with code ](https://www.w3.org/WAI/tutorials/menus/flyout/#fly-out-functionality)

-<small>Accessible, but not progresively enhanced or very usable on small devices.</small>
+<small>Accessible, but not progressively enhanced or very usable on small devices.</small>

 ### Animated nav hidden on mobile